APS ACTION International Clinical Database and Repository – Top 10 Series

 APS ACTION – Antiphospholipid Syndrome Alliance for Clinical Trials and International Networking – is an international research network focused on conducting clinical research studies with a commitment to prevent, treat, and cure aPL-associated symptoms.

-The network was created in November 2010 by 25 international physician scientists; currently there are 40 members from 28 centers worldwide, including Hospital for Special Surgery.
-Learn more about the APS ACTION research network.
+The network was created in November 2010 by 25 international physician scientists; currently there are 80 members from 32 centers worldwide, including Hospital for Special Surgery, which is the lead coordinating center.
+To get more information on APS ACTION, please visit this page.

 3. What is a research registry and what is APS ACTION International Clinical Database and Repository ("APS ACTION registry")?